nicholaswmin/dyno/README.md

 the time it takes for their next `cycle` command to come through, otherwise the entire test will start accumulating a `cycle backlog`.

-When that happens, the test stops; the configured `cycle rate` is deemed as the current *breaking point* of the benchmarked code.
+When the `backlog threshold` is reached, the test stops; the configured `cycle rate` is deemed as the current *breaking point*  of that code.

 An example: